anguta/malloc/README.md

 ## Description

 In this assignment you will build your own implementation of malloc and free.
-That is, you will need to implement a library that interacts with the operating system to perform heap management on behalf of a user process as demonstrated in class.
-The code you submit for this assignment will be verified against a database consisting of kernel source, github code, stackoverflow, previous student’s submissions and other internet resources.
+That is, you will need to implement a library that interacts with the operating system to perform heap management on behalf of a user process.
 This project must be completed, in C, on a Codespace.

 ## Building and Running the Code